ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 1. Aggregators should refuse shared parameters that are trivially insecure (i.e., aggregation threshold of 1 contribution).
-1. If aggregator output satisfies differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.
+1. If Aggregator output satisfies differential privacy {{dp}}, then genuine records are protected regardless of the size of the anonymity set.

 ### Aggregator collusion

-If all aggregators collude (e.g. by promiscuously sharing unencrypted input shares), then none of the properties of the system hold.
+If all Aggregators collude (e.g. by promiscuously sharing unencrypted input shares), then none of the properties of the system hold.
 Accordingly, such scenarios are outside of the threat model.